dmangame/dmangame/appengine.md

 then browse their results through a web UI.

 by default, it is configured to run games on [my app engine instance][0]. it is on the latest (and possibly later) code from github and contain the latest AI from dmanai/.

+if you you'd like to have your AI run on my app engine instance, see the instructions on how to submit an AI to dmanai in the [more AI][1] section.

 ### running on app engine